iliketrainz98/ffsounddetails/index.md

 3. Connect to the mixer using the app and load the `FF Master - MM YY` snapshot (folder icon to the top right) in the Mixing Station App.
 4. Turn up the L/R fader to **`-15dB`**. *This is found under* `FX Snd/Main` *on the right handside.
 If you need more volume, turn the speakers up.*
 5. Unmute the Aux channel (ensure the `Mute Enable` button is highlighted), and check you get volume out of both speakers.
 This is found under `Aux/FX Ret` on the right hand-side.
 (You can breathe now)
-6. (*Optional - If Using a Monitor Wedge*) Select the `Wedge` mix on the mixing station app, and turn up the `Aux` channel to check you have music playing. **Note: Make sure you turn down the `Aux` channel on the Wedge send immediately afer, otherwise your break music will play thrugh the wedge when you begin your set!**
+6. (*Optional - If Using a Monitor Wedge*) Select the `Wedge` mix on the mixing station app, and turn up the `Aux` channel to check you have music playing. **Note: Make sure you turn down the `Aux` channel on the Wedge send immediately after, otherwise your break music will play through the wedge when you begin your set!**
   *Note: In Ear Monitors are turned on by default, but the 'Wedge' send master fader is turned down by default (to avoid feedback).
 You can adjust the master volume under `Mix` in the mixing station app, or the master fader in MX-Q*
 7. (*Optional - If Time*) Ring out the system (see below)